dvarrazzo/py-setproctitle/README.rst

 PostgreSQL_ and the `OpenSSH Server`_ for example.

 The procedure is hardly portable across different systems.
-PostgreSQL provides a good `multi-platform implementation`__:  this module is a Python wrapper around PostgreSQL code.
+PostgreSQL provides a good `multi-platform implementation`__:  this package was born as a wrapper around PostgreSQL code.

 - `Homepage <https://github.com/dvarrazzo/py-setproctitle>`__